ddasker/mysql-enterprise/create-vcn/create-vcn.md

  Click 'Add Ingress Rule'
     ![VCN](./images/03vcn10.png " ")

-5. On Security List for Private Subnet-myvcn page, the new Ingress Rules will be shown under the Ingress Rules List
+5. On Security List for Public Subnet-myvcn page, the new Ingress Rules will be shown under the Ingress Rules List
     ![VCN](./images/03vcn11.png " ")